 Eastern Coral Snake

 Georgia is home to five nonvenomous water snakes, all members the Nerodia genus: banded, brown, redbelly, green and northern.
-Water snakes are able to dive and swim underwater.
+Water snakes (even the baby snakes in Georgia) are able to dive and swim underwater.
 Northern and banded water snakes have brown markings on their skin, which give them a striking resemblance to copperheads or cottonmouths.
 The eyes of brown water snakes are almost on the top of their heads.

 Other Nonvenomous Snakes